warroyo/tkgs-proxy-inject/README.md

 **NOTE: when upgrading the Supervisor Cluster it will role the nodes so the image for proxy-inject that is stored on the local registry will be removed. you will need to re-run the install script to re-upload the image otherwise you will get image pull errors**

+## Compatibility

+if you are running a supervisor cluster that is `v1.18.2-vsc0.0.6-17224208` or higher please use `1.3.0` and up. if you are only an older version use `1.2.0`

 ## Usage

 1. ssh to vcenter and hop into shell